 See Pub.
-463 for details on how to figure your deduction using the standard meal allowance, including special rules for partial days of travel, transportation workers, and taxpayers related to their employer.
+463 for details on how to figure your deduction using the standard meal allowance, including special rules for partial days of travel and transportation workers.

 Step 2-Enter Reimbursements Received From Your Employer for Expenses Listed in Step 1